HallemLab/Labjack_Camera_Trigger/README.md

 ## Versions
 Multiple versions of this code are provided.
-V1 runs on MATLAB R2017b and earlier.
+- V1 runs on MATLAB R2017b and earlier.
-V2 runs on MATLAB R2018a and later.
-The difference has to do with changes in .NET support in MATLAB R2018a V3 automatically detects the MATLAB version number, and deploys the correct LabJack commands.
+- V2 runs on MATLAB R2018a and later.
+The difference has to do with changes in .NET support in MATLAB R2018a.
+- V3 automatically detects the MATLAB version number, and deploys the correct LabJack commands.
 Users should use this version for maximum flexibility.
+- ValveBank_LabJackTrigger interfaces with a ValveBank device, and uses TTL pulses from the ValveBank to initiate recordings.